CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post/install_r_and_packages.md

 <a href="https://linuxize.com/post/how-to-install-r-on-centos-7/">How to install R on Centos7</a>

-May need to install on head node into a local mylibs directory, and then copy to the compute nodes, in order to run post processing R scripts on HTC node using slurm..
-Currently, I seem to need to install as sudo, otherwise the packages are missing dependencies.
+Install R from source on the scheduler node into a local mylibs directory (/shared/build/R-4.3.3) If R is installed using yum install, then need to install R packages as sudo, otherwise the packages are missing dependencies.
-The issue is that if I need to terminate the cluster, then anything in the root or default install directory is deleted.
-Only the /shared files are retained.
+If R is installed under /usr/bin, then when you terminate the cluster, anything in the root or default install directory is deleted.
+Only files on the /shared and /home directory are retained.

 <a href="https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio">Using R on HPC Clusters</a>

 Use the following commands, and also install packages - note, see website above for full details:

-Install R
+Install R from source

 cd /shared/build/